 What information do I have to submit?

-Not everyone has to submit the same information when applying for social assistance.
-This all depends on your personal situation.
-If you live alone, you have to submit different information than if you live together.
-There are also things that you must in any case hand in.
-Whether or not you have a partner.
-These are:
+Not everyone needs to provide the same information when applying for social assistance.
+This depends on your personal situation.
+If you live alone, you provide different information than if you live with someone.
+We always need the following information:

-- information about your (savings) money and possessions.
-Usually we look at the data for the last three months.
-A print screen of your bank account number is not sufficient.
-We need a PDF that you can send via online banking.
-You can make these yourself.
-You then indicate over which period you want to see the debits and credits.
-Can't you do that?
-Then please contact us.
+- Information about your (savings) money and assets.
+We usually look at the last three months.
+A photo of your bank account number isn't sufficient.
+We need a PDF, which you can create through online banking.
+You then indicate the period for which you want to see the debits and credits.
+If that's not possible, please contact us.
+We're happy to help.

-- information about your income.
-Usually we look at the data for the last three months.
+- Information about your income.
+We usually look at the data from the last three months.

 Why do we need this information?